ibnsamy96/linkbox-downloader/readme.md

 # LinkBox-Downloader

 Unofficial cli-utility for downloading files and folders from linkbox.to
+<i>|-- It's better to use proxies for you IP protection, check the utility configurations. --|</i>

 </div>